opa334/TrollStore/README.md

 <true/>
 ```

 Please note that the platform-application entitlement causes side effects such as some parts of the sandbox becoming tighter, so you may need additional private entitlements to circumvent that.
-(For example afterwards you need an exception entitlement for every single IOKit user client class you want to access).
+(For example, afterwards you need an exception entitlement for every single IOKit user client class you want to access).

-In order for an app with `com.apple.private.security.no-sandbox` and `platform-application` to be able to access it's own data container, you might need the additional entitlement:
+In order for an app with `com.apple.private.security.no-sandbox` and `platform-application` to be able to access its own data container, you might need the additional entitlement:

 ```xml
 <key>com.apple.private.security.storage.AppDataContainers</key>